-Learning and Teaching week celebrates our quality learning and teaching practice, and fosters professional learning, inspiration and exploration through provocative presentations and discussion.
+Learning and Teaching Showcase Series celebrates our quality learning and teaching practice, and fosters professional learning, inspiration and exploration through provocative presentations and discussion.
 One of the best ways to get ideas and inspiration is to learn from others.
-Learning and Teaching week gives staff the opportunity to share good practice and see how others are making learning happen and bringing their ideas into fruition.
+The L&T Showcase gives staff the opportunity to share good practice and see how others are making learning happen and bringing their ideas into fruition.

 2019 Learning and Teaching Showcase Series

-The final Learning and Teaching Showcase for 2019 will be on 14 November, followed by the Celebration of Learning and Teaching 2019 with HEA Fellowships awards.
+The final Learning and Teaching Showcase for 2019 was held on 14 November, followed by the Celebration of Learning and Teaching 2019 with HEA Fellowships awards.

 We hosted a range of short presentations, as well as guest Dr Ella Kahu, Massey University NZ, for the second Learning and Teaching Showcase Series on 27 August.